— Researched and reviewed by Dr. Sandip Roy.

 Think of everything that makes you unique among your social circle and family.
 Write them down.

-Find out what things you did you were particularly proud of.
-They could be not so important for others but were exceptional achievements for you.
+Find out what things you did that you were particularly proud of.
+They may not be so important for others but were exceptional achievements for you.